- CPU is always wondering "what to do next", runs program

 inner, loop, and add the average to the

-).Writing To A File Within A Python Program
+accumulator (the new list, averages).Writing To A File Within A Python Program

 writes a string to a file.
 Method write

-works like Python's print
+works like Python's print function, except

 that it does not add a newline character.